 Vignetting

-A little bit of vignetting.
-It’s a very feathered vignetting that comes almost to the center which is nice.
-Often vignetting is just very aggressive on the outer edges, but this one is a bit more feathered.
+There is a little bit of vignetting.
+It’s very feathered and comes almost to the center, which is nice.
+Often, vignetting is just very aggressive on the outer edges, but this one is a bit more feathered.

 Sunstars